hannelorelue/DHL-label-converter/README.md

-# DHL Label Converter
+# DHL Label Converter 📦

-This command line tool converts pdf labels from the offical website to a 62mm x 180mm png version that can be printed on smaller label printers such as the Brother QL-700.
+This command line tool converts PDF labels from the DHL offical website to a 62mm x 180mm PNG version that can be printed on smaller label printers such as the Brother QL-700.

 ## Usage: